-Under the equity method, investment in associates and a joint venture are carried in the consolidated statement of financial position at cost plus post-acquisition changes in the Group's share of the net assets of the associates and joint venture.
-The consolidated statement of income reflects the Group's share of the results of operations of the associates and joint venture.
-Where there has been a change recognised directly in the equity of the associates and joint venture, the Group recognises its share of any changes and discloses this, when applicable, in the consolidated statement of changes in owners' equity.
-Unrealised gains and losses resulting from transactions between the Group and the associates and joint venture are eliminated to the extent of the interest in the associates and joint venture.
+Under the equity method, investment in a joint venture and associates are carried in the consolidated statement of financial position at cost plus post-acquisition changes in the Group's share of the net assets of the joint venture and associates.
+The consolidated statement of income reflects the Group's share of the results of operations of the joint venture and associates.
+Where there has been a change recognised directly in the equity of the joint venture and associates, the Group recognises its share of any changes and discloses this, when applicable, in the consolidated statement of changes in owners' equity.
+Unrealised gains and losses resulting from transactions between the Group and the joint venture and associates are eliminated to the extent of the interest in the joint venture and associates.

-The reporting dates of associates and joint venture and the Group are identical and the associates' and joint venture's accounting policies conform to those used by the Group for like transactions and events in similar circumstances.
+The reporting dates of the joint venture and associates and the Group are identical and the joint venture's and associates' accounting policies conform to those used by the Group for like transactions and events in similar circumstances.